redis/node-redis/README.md

 This may also be set to `javascript`.
 * `return_buffers`: defaults to false.
 If set to `true`, then all replies will be sent to callbacks as node Buffer objects instead of JavaScript Strings.
-* `buffered_input`: default to false.
+* `detect_buffers`: default to false.
 If set to `true`, then replies will be sent to callbacks as node Buffer objects if any of the input arguments to the original command were Buffer objects.
-This option will let you switch between Buffers and Strings on a per-command basis.  `return_buffers` applies to every command on a client.
+This option lets you switch between Buffers and Strings on a per-command basis, whereas `return_buffers` applies to every command on a client.

     var redis = require("redis"),
-        client = redis.createClient(null, null, {buffered_input: true});
+        client = redis.createClient(null, null, {detect_buffers: true});

     client.set("foo_rand000000000000", "OK");